Julienbeaulieu/Data-Visualization-Project-Communicate-Data-Findings-Udacity/README.md

 #### Borrower APR
 ![](/images/univariate_distribution_of_borrower_APR.png)

 Borrower APR is slightly skewed to the right.
-We can see some peaks throughout the whole distribution, the most obvious one being at 3.5.
-This seems to show that there are certain preconstructed borrower annual percentage rates, the most common one being 3.5%.
+We can see some peaks throughout the whole distribution.
+This seems to show that there are certain preconstructed borrower annual percentage rates, the most common one being 0.35.

 #### Estimated Return
 ![](/images/univariate_distribution_of_estimated_return.png)